franzholz/transactor/README.rst

 Some extensions might need the old API which has however been removed in version 0.11.0.

-Since version 0.9.0 the transactor extension contains a middleware, which payment extensions can use for dealing with a gateway instant message after the payment.
+The transactor extension contains a middleware, which payment extensions can use for dealing with a gateway instant message after the payment.